nathanpc/libuki/README.md

 Workspace `*.dsw` file and hitting `Build`.
 This will build you a DLL that you can use in your programs.

+If you're targetting the **Windows CE** platform just open the `*.vcw` file, which will open eMbedded Visual C++ and hit `Build`.
+This will build and deploy the DLL to your target device.

 ## License